SquidCoderIndustries/DFxTwitch/README.md

   - Preferences
   - Health Status (like what sort of health care is needed)
   - Important relationships
+- Posting more detailed Check Logs in a Discord channel
 - Causing the following events:
   - Spawning a Caravan fomr your civ
   - Spawning a megabeast